Attention Building Activities - Working Memory & Hemisphere Integration

 What is Working Memory?

-According to Google definitions, working memory is the part of short-term memory that is concerned with immediate, conscious, perceptual and linguistic processing.
-The development of working memory is fundamental to helping students to be present and mindful while in the classroom.
+According to Google definitions, working memory is the part of short-term memory that is concerned with immediate, conscious, perceptual, and linguistic processing.
+The development of working memory is fundamental to helping students be present and mindful while in the classroom.

 It also helps them to encode information as well as perform mental manipulations.